-The NOSB must investigate mechanisms for protecting marine ecology from the impacts of harvesting marine algae for use in organic products and production.
-The NOSB must look at natural materials in use in crops and livestock, as well as those on the National List.
+We support mechanisms for protecting marine ecology from the impacts of harvesting marine algae for use in organic products and production and the approach to natural materials in use in crops and livestock, as well as those on the National List.

 Cultivated marine algae should also be subject to examination of the impacts of the cultural practices used to produce them.
 For example, warm water species that are cultivated for use in carrageenan present "serious bio-invasive risks for nearby marine communities" - not only spreading beyond cultivation sites, but also smothering coral ecosystems and contributing to reef degradation.
-Other adverse impacts are detailed in the carrageenan technical review.
-10
+Other adverse impacts are detailed in the carrageenan technical review.10

-A recent brief by the United Nations University and the Scottish Association for Marine Science also highlights impacts of production of marine algae products.
-11 In relation to cultivated species, it says,
+A recent brief by the United Nations University and the Scottish Association for Marine Science also highlights impacts of production of marine algae products.11 In relation to cultivated species, it says,

-For example, the red seaweed Kappaphycus is one of the most valuable crops grown for its carrageenan content, a product used widely in food, pharmaceuticals and nutraceuticals.
+For example, the red seaweed Kappaphycus is one of the most valuable crops grown for its carrageenan content, a product used widely in food, pharmaceuticals, and nutraceuticals.
 As a result, the cultivation of this crop has been promoted in over 30 countries worldwide.
 The occurrence of 'ice-ice' disease - a bacterial infection causing whitening of the seaweed branches and epiphyte infestations, however, have led to dramatic declines in the productivity of this crop in the Philippines, where this seaweed originated, in many of the other countries where it has been introduced (e.g. Madagascar and Tanzania).
-In the Philippines alone, disease caused a 15% loss in production of Kappaphycus alvarezii between 2011 and 2013 (a reduction of 268,000 tonnes), equating to a loss of over US\$ 310 million based on a value of 1.09 USD/kg (farm-gate price).
-12
+In the Philippines alone, disease caused a 15% loss in production of Kappaphycus alvarezii between 2011 and 2013 (a reduction of 268,000 tonnes), equating to a loss of over US\$ 310 million based on a value of 1.09 USD/kg (farm-gate price).12

-Rockweed (Ascophyllum nodosum) must be protected.
+Rockweed (Ascophyllum nodosum) and other easily over-harvested species must be protected.

-Many commenters in Spring 2017 focused on rockweed (Ascophyllum nodosum), pointing out problems caused by its commercial harvest.
+Many commenters to the Spring 2017 NOSB meeting and proposals focused on rockweed (Ascophyllum nodosum), pointing out problems caused by its commercial harvest.
 Rockweed is of particular ecological importance, and there are also practical problems that arise in protecting it.